Toyota IFS Idler Arm Upgrades

 As you can see, the arms with the largest shaft diameter are at the top of the chart.
 And that larger diameter equates to almost 11% increase in stiffness over the OEM part, since the torsional stiffness increases by the 4th power of the diameter.
 Another interesting note is that the Napa 1032403 which has a diameter similar to a 2WD OEM arm is also sold for 4WD trucks even though from a strength standpoint, this arm is below spec., in fact it is about 25% weaker than the FA5040 arm.

-We also wanted to support shafts with high manufacturing quaility, such factors as fully machined surfaces.
+We also wanted to support shafts with high manufacturing quality, such factors as fully machined surfaces.
 Some of the shafts are only partially machined.
 A stretchy plastic bushing can be jammed in place with no problem, but this makes fitting a rigid bronze bushing impossible.
 The part of the shaft closest to the arm itself wears more than the rest.
 This means that a bushing that fits snuggly over the lower part of the shaft will not fit at all over the rest of the shaft.
 Assuming one was to verify that the shaft has a uniform diameter, there is the issue of calibration.
 My calipers might not measure out like yours.
 As a result it is difficult to machine the parts to order due to the tight tolerances in this application.
 To reduce part cost it is necessary to produce many at once and supporting one arm helps us accomplish this goal.

 Given these issues we have decided to support the most affordable yet strongest idler arms.